Halloween Paris 2023

 What’s better than a walking tour in a cemetery for Halloween?
 Only a visit to one of Paris’ quirkier landmarks, the Père Lachaise Cemetery.

-Père Lachaise Cemetery, with its winding cobblestone lanes and beautiful graves and memorials, is the most visited cemetery in the world, with over 3.5 million visitors yearly.
-Perfect in every season, visiting Père Lachaise Cemetery during the spooky season is just magical.
+Père Lachaise Cemetery, with its winding cobblestone lanes and beautiful graves and memorials, is one of the most beautiful cemeteries in Paris and the most visited cemetery in the world, with over 3.5 million visitors yearly.
+Perfect in every season, the Père Lachaise is home to many legends of Paris, so visiting the cemetery during the spooky season is just magical.

-Take a walking tour with an expert guide to discover all the secrets of the famous artists and historical figures buried here.
+Take a walking tour with an expert guide to discover all the secrets of the famous artists and historical figures buried here (there’s also a haunted Père Lachaise guided tour).
 Or visit the cemetery yourself to experience a mysterious side of Paris, hidden from the passing of time.
 Quaint cobbled paths and elaborate tombs evoke the memory of Jim Morrison, Oscar Wilde, and Maria Callas, among the other famous cemetery residents.

 Père Lachaise Cemetery is open daily from 8 am to 6 pm – Click here to buy your tickets to the Père Lachaise guided tour

-One thing that fits into the idea of Halloween is a visit to the Catacombs and the city of Paris is particularly famous for theirs.
+One thing that fits into the idea of a Paris Halloween is a visit to the Catacombs, and the city of Paris is particularly famous for theirs.

 Today, the Catacombs of Paris are the most visited site of Paris underground, attracting millions of tourists every year.
 The Catacombs only allow 200 visitors at a time, so be sure to buy your skip-the-line tickets well in advance.
 Once in, you will descend 130 winding steps into damp, dark, and creepy quarries and tunnels.
 Walking among the bones will be a great way to spend Halloween.